View Tropes A-D HERE View Tropes M-P HERE View Tropes Q-Z HERE

 Flanderization: Castle's wacky theories get increasingly outlandish through the first half of Season 3, to the point of making him look like a buffoon.
-This seems to have been corrected more recently.
+This seems to have gotten better in later seasons.

 An in-universe example occurs in "To Love and Die in L.A.", when Castle visits the set of the movie of his book Heat Wave and meets the actors playing Raley and Ochoa, the novel's characters whom Castle based on Ryan and Esposito.

 Castle says in "Lucky Stiff" that this is pretty much what lots and lots of money does to people.